Home > Ice Cream and Frozen Treats > Strawberry Lemonade Granita Parfaits

 • Puree the strawberries in a blender or food processor.
 I recommend fresh strawberries if in season, otherwise frozen strawberries will work.
 Approximately 1 cup of strawberries will yield a 1/2 cup of puree.

-• In a small mixing bowl, add the egg yolk, cornstarch, and the strawberry puree.
-Stir together until the cornstarch is dissolved.
+• In a medium mixing bowl, add the milk, egg yolk, and cornstarch.
+Whisk together until the cornstarch is dissolved.

-• Temper the egg yolk – While whisking constantly, slowly drizzle about half of the heated milk into the strawberry/cornstarch mix.
+• Temper the egg yolk – While whisking constantly, slowly drizzle about half of the heated puree into the cornstarch mix.
 Then transfer the tempered strawberry mix back to the saucepan.

-• Continue to heat the pudding, over medium heat while whisking constantly, until the pudding starts to thicken and bubble.
-Remove the pudding from the heat and stir in the butter and vanilla extract.
+• While whisking constantly, continue to heat the pudding over medium heat until the pudding starts to thicken and bubble.
+Remove the pudding from the heat and stir in the butter, vanilla, and salt.

-½ tablespoon unsalted butter, ¼ teaspoon vanilla extract
+1/2 tablespoon unsalted butter, 1/4 teaspoon vanilla extract, 1/8 teaspoon salt

 • Optional – Strain the pudding through a fine mesh strainer set over a bowl.
-This will remove any lumps or seeds from the pudding.
+This will remove any lumps from the pudding.

-• Transfer the pudding equally into your serving glasses.
-Cover with plastic wrap, with the wrap directly touching the pudding.
+• You can keep the pudding in one bowl or transfer it to serving bowls/glasses.
+Cover the pudding with plastic wrap, with the wrap directly touching the pudding.
 This will keep a skin from forming.
-Refrigerate for at least 4 hours to allow the pudding to thicken even more.
+Refrigerate for at least 4 hours, or overnight is best, to allow the pudding to thicken more.

 Lemonade Granita